gabrielmatosms/tc-customers-service/README.md

 ## Overview

-This application streamlines the ordering process by:
+This service streamlines the customer management by:

-- Allowing customers to place, pay, and track orders through a self-service system.
+- Allowing customers to sign up.
-- Enabling admins to manage the menu and track orders.
+- Enabling admins to manage customers.

 ## Features